sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 This format is simple, and gives the players the most agency.

-  - Give each player a "turn" where they will probably trigger an aggressive combat move like Hack & Slash or Volley
+  - Give each player a "turn" where they will probably trigger an aggressive combat move like Mix It Up or Volley
   - Pay attention to IMMEDIATE combat moves that may have triggered
   - Execute the moves, make cool stuff happen as consequences
   - Go around the table until all the opponents flee or are incapacitated
   - Any ✗✗ results may usually be interpreted as "your enemies attack".
-Choose some opponents that weren't *just* in a Hack & Slash, and declare they attack one of the player's characters.
+Choose some opponents that weren't *just* in a Mix It Up, and declare they attack one of the player's characters.
 Apply attack power against that character.
 Use an attack power die from one attacker, and add 1 attack power for each other attacker